 Further down the street is a portrait of a girl in vivid swirling colours by Mr Cenz, which he updated in 2024.
 There’s also a mix of graffiti and street art around the door of Mission E1.

-From Spitalfields, it’s a short walk along atmospheric Artillery Passage to Liverpool Street Station and the end of our Shoreditch Street Art self-guided walking tour.
-It’s also close to our City of London self-guided walk.
+From Spitalfields, it’s a short walk along the atmospheric Artillery Passage to Liverpool Street Station, the end of our DIY walking tour.
+It’s also close to our self-guided walk through the City of London.

 If you enjoyed the tour or have any suggestions, please leave a comment in the comment section at the bottom of this post.